-The ordinary shares of no par value in the company are admitted to trading on the AIM Market of London Stock Exchange plc.
+Globalworth’s ordinary shares are admitted to trading on AIM, a marketplace regulated by the London Stock Exchange.

-The €550,000,000 in aggregate principal amount of 2.875 percent.
-Notes due 2022 are admitted to the Official List of the Irish Stock Exchange and to trading on its regulated market.
-The Notes are also admitted to trading on the Bucharest Stock Exchange.
+The €550,000,000 in aggregate principal amount of 3.0 percent.
+Notes due 2025, which have been issued under the Company’s €1.5 billion Euro Medium Term Notes programme, are admitted to the Official List of the Irish Stock Exchange and to trading on its regulated market.
+The Company has applied for the Notes to be admitted to trading on the regulated market of the Bucharest Stock Exchange.

-Share capital in issue: 132,282,769 ordinary shares of no par value excluding shares held as treasury shares.
+Share capital in issue: 235,894,645 ordinary shares of no par value excluding shares held as treasury shares.

-Shares held in treasury: 35,713 ordinary shares of no par value.
+Shares held in treasury: 838,118 ordinary shares of no par value.

-In accordance with the AIM Rules for Companies definition, the percentage of the Company’s shares that are ‘not in public hands’ is 74.5%.
+In accordance with the AIM Rules for Companies definition, the percentage of the Company’s shares that are ‘not in public hands’ is 90.2%.